Battle of Yan Ford: The battle

 As a result of Cao Cao's feint during the Battle of Boma, Yuan Shao had brought the advance-guard of his army up the Yellow River toward the western Yan Ford (延津; north of present-day Yanjin, Henan).
 It was probably at this ford that Yuan Shao's army made the crossing, which was unhindered by Cao Cao.
 By this time, Yuan Shao was almost due north of Cao Cao's defensive positions at Guandu and his base in the capital of Xu City.

 Cao Cao's men also reached Yan Ford and made camp below a ridge known as the Southern Slope (南阪), 20 li west and 50 li south of Boma.
 As Cao Cao's position was on the southern side of a dyke some distance away from the river (meant to control seasonal floodwaters), his men were concealed from Yuan Shao's view while Cao Cao had to send lookouts to scout for enemy movements.
 The lookout first reported five to six hundred enemy cavalry on their way, then reported that there were slightly more cavalry than before and the size of the infantry force was beyond measurement.
 At this point Cao Cao stopped the lookout from reporting, and had his horsemen undo the saddles and release the horses.

 The baggage train from Boma appeared on the road north of the dyke at this time, in plain view of Yuan Shao's men.
 Some of Cao Cao's officers became uneasy at the prospect of so many enemy horsemen, and suggested to return and defend the camp.
 Cao Cao's strategist Xun You objected, saying: "This is the way we bait the enemy!
 How can we leave?"
 Cao Cao glanced at him and smiled.

 Wen Chou and Liu Bei, commanders of Yuan Shao's cavalry, leading five to six thousand cavalry, came one after the other.
 Cao Cao's men asked to mount their horses, but Cao Cao denied them until Yuan Shao's horsemen, ever increasing in number, split off to raid the baggage train.
-Cao Cao then gave the permission to mount the horses, and all of Cao Cao's horsemen, less than 600 in number, jumped onto their horses and charged at the enemy.
+Cao Cao then gave the permission to mount the horses, and all of Cao Cao's horsemen, led by Zhang Liao and Xu Huang while being less than 600 in number, jumped onto their horses and charged at the enemy.
 Yuan Shao's army was defeated and Wen Chou was killed in action.